Park Nordica

-Namsskogan Familiepark was a zoo and amusement park in Namsskogan Municipality in Norway.
-The park was situated around the Tronestjønna, by the town Trones along E6.
+Park Nordica, until 2025 Namsskogan Familienpark, is a zoo and amusement park in Namsskogan Municipality in Norway.
+The park is situated around the Tronestjønna, by the town Trones along E6.
 The park was opened in 1989 and had more than 52,000 visitors in 2011.
 It was open every day in summer, and by appointment during winter.

-Namsskogan Familiepark had more than 30 species of animals, including bears, Arctic fox and several types of livestock.
+Park Nordica has more than 30 species of animals, including bears, Arctic fox and several types of livestock.
 The park also contained several amusement park rides.